lhahner/plitra-transpiler/README.md

 `javac --release 8 pl1transpiler/Main.java`

 to compile the project.
+Go back to the root directory of the projcet with:

+`cd ..`

 Afterwards run:

-`java pl1transpiler/Main "./pl1transpiler/input/code.pli"`
+`java -classpath src pl1transpiler.Main "./src/pl1transpiler/input/code.pli"`

 to transpile your code.
 Your Java Code is written in /pl1transpiler/output/Main.java.
 Also the console log shows the translated code with the symboltable and the parsetree.

 ### Eclipse
 If you want to run the Application in Eclipse please follow these steps.
 1. Open Project: File > Open Projects from File Systems > Choose the Repo Directory
-2. Go to Main.java
-3. Change the path of throughputFile to "./src/pl1transpiler/var/code_tp.pli"
-4. Change the path of javaFile to "./src/pl1transpiler/output/Main.java"
-5. Go to Run > Run Configurations > Arguments > paste in Program arguments: "./src/pl1transpiler/input/code.pli"
+2. Go to Run > Run Configurations > Arguments > paste in; Program arguments: "./src/pl1transpiler/input/code.pli"
-6. Run the program
+3. Run the program

 This is due the fact that eclipse needs to open the project from one folder above the "src" folder.